r3da/stratux-webHud/README.md

 Rough instructions for an absolute minimum footprint install on the Stratux raspbian stretch lite OS:

-I used the wired network nic on the Stratux RPi. the steps below were taken directly from https://die-antwort.eu/techblog/2017-12-setup-raspberry-pi-for-kiosk-mode/
+I used the wired network nic on the Stratux RPi. the steps below were taken directly from https://die-antwort.eu/techblog/2017-12-setup-raspberry-pi-for-kiosk-mode/  starting at the heading "Minimum Environment for GUI Applications" after steps 1 and 2 below.

    1. sudo apt-get update
    2. sudo apt-get upgrade